Uttama Villain

-The project was materialised in late 2013, and the film's principal photography commenced on 3 March 2014.
-Filming which took place in Chennai, Bengaluru and Turkey was completed on 9 August 2014.
-The cinematography was handled by Shamdat and Vijay Shankar did the editing work.
-The music is composed by Ghibran, in his first collaboration with Kamal Haasan, the soundtrack album received high praise upon its release.
+The film was officially announced in March 2014 with principal photography being commenced the same month and concluded by that August; filming took place in Chennai, Bengaluru, Madhya Pradesh, with a song sequence in Istanbul.
+The film's music is composed by Ghibran, with cinematography handled by Shamdat Sainudeen and editing done by Vijay Shankar.

-Uttama Villain, after many delays, was scheduled to release on 1 May 2015, but was released a day later, after the disputes between financiers and producers were sorted out.
-The film received outstanding reviews from critics.
-While it performed well overseas, it underperformed at the Indian box-office.
-Despite the fact that it became a commercial failure, the film received several awards from International Film Festivals.
+Uttama Villain was scheduled to release on 1 May 2015 but was put on hold due to the disputes between the producers and financiers and released a day later after the issues were sorted out.
+It received positive reviews from critics and several awards from international film festivals, mainly for its music and other aspects.
+However, the film became a box office bomb, which severely impacted Thirrupathi Brothers resulting in their ultimate halting of film production.

 Plot

 Manoranjan is a leading film star who is immensely popular among his fans but is beset with several personal problems.
-Twenty five years ago, he had been forced to marry Varalakshmi, the daughter of noted film director Poornachandra Rao, despite being in a relationship with a woman named Yamini (not shown on-screen).
+Twenty-five years ago, he had been forced to marry Varalakshmi, the daughter of noted film director Poornachandra Rao, despite being in a relationship with a woman named Yamini (not shown on-screen).
 His relationship with his son with Varalakshmi, Manohar, is troubled.
 Besides, he comes to realise that he has a daughter Manonmani, who was born out of wedlock, during his relationship with Yamini, and was raised by Yamini's husband Jacob Zachariah, after Yamini's death.
 Furthermore, he is recently diagnosed with advanced stage brain cancer and has only a few more months to live, a fact which is unknown to his own family.
 He is treated by his family doctor Dr. Arpana, with whom he has an extramarital affair.

 After these revelations come to him in a flood, Manoranjan decides to withdraw from a film produced by Poornachandra Rao and instead act in a film produced by himself and directed by Margadarsi, who was his mentor.
 The two directors had fallen out when Manoranjan married Varalakshmi and started acting in films directed and produced by Poornachandra Rao, who is Margadarsi's rival.
 Despite the personal differences between the directors, Manoranjan wishes for Margadarsi to be the director of his last film before he dies.
 Margadarsi initially refuses to direct Manoranjan, but when he hears from Arpana about Manoranjan's terminal illness, he is visibly moved and accepts to direct Manoranjan.
 When Poornachandra Rao and Varalakshmi find out about Manoranjan's plan, they become enraged and leave his house along with Manohar.
 Undaunted, Manoranjan proceeds with his film.